mealaud/mealaud.github.io/content/hobbies/rock-skipping/_index.md

 I went to a lake a bit farther away and there was a great abundance of nice, flat, thin, yet hefty rocks.
 These I would learn later are great for skipping.
 (I will talk more about this is in a future post!)
 I got some of my best skips here (see the two videos below). {{%nl%}}{{%nl%}}

 Since then I've been skipping a lot and other times not so much.
-I'm at UCLA right now and there's no places (that I've found) that are both:
-- good for skipping and
-- doesn't have people swimming in it.

-Though the latter does not necessarily prevent the former, they definitely don't mix well... especially if you're the one swimming. {{%nl%}}

 ## My best skips
 Just watch.
 B){{%nl%}}{{%nl%}}